NDstudiosXingk/MinePlanet/README.md

 # MinePlanet
-This Unity3D project file was transferred from BiliBili blogger GoldenEggs This is his BiliBili homepage URL: https://space.bilibili.com/13337125
+This Unity3D project file was transferred from BiliBili blogger GoldenEggs.
+This is his BiliBili homepage URL: https://space.bilibili.com/13337125